 “It’s awesome to be able to take a house from the past that was really worn down and bring it back to its glory!”
 Jim explains.

-Debbie is stripping paint off windowsills these days.
+Some of Debbie’s tasks was stripping paint off windowsills after much of the remodeling was done.
+She didn’t mind.
 The McKissick’s estimate their restoration effort is 90% complete, although they agree they likely will never finish.

 Worth the effort

 Beth, a February 2021 guest, had this to say about the McKissick house, “By far my favorite Airbnb that I have ever stayed in.
 Jim and Debbie’s place is perfect if you work remotely.
 It’s in a great location – a very short walk to the Riverwalk and the Blue Star Complex with restaurants and shops.

 “The condo is spotless and has been done with style and taste.
 Pictures don’t do it justice.
 Debbie and Jim are ‘superhosts’ in every respect!”

 In 2019, another visitor named Maureen wrote, “My parents and I had an absolutely wonderful stay.
 I have used a lot of great Airbnbs in the past, yet this one stands out for several reasons.
 The hosts are kind and helpful.
 The house is stunning and a true inspiration to anyone who has an interest in older architecture.